chincoe/chayns-helper/README.md

 </div>
 </div>
 This package contains a variety of useful helpers for <a href="https://github.com/TobitSoftware">chayns</a> development.
-Read the comments in the source code for a more detailed description and further information to each asset.
+Read the READMEs or the comments in the source code for a more detailed description and further information to each asset.

 ## Installation